vsraghavhk/interactive-gcoder/frontend/3d_project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+##Requirements
+You need to install node.js to be able to replicate the project on your local machine.
+After that you have to install yarn
+### `npm install -g yarn`

 ## Available Scripts

-In the project directory, you can run:
+In the 3d_project directory, you can run:

 ### `yarn start`